sfc-gh-jbellegarde/sfquickstarts/site/sfguides/src/cortex_ai_demo_framework/cortex_ai_demo_framework.md

 4. Click `Enable Directory Table`

-5. Upload all 10 Python files downloaded above to this stage
+5. Upload all 8 Python framework files and the environment.yml file downloaded above to this stage

 ### Step 4: Import the Framework Setup Notebook